Vape Machine Laws and Permits in South Carolina

 Minimum Age Requirement

-• Note: As of December 2019, federal law raised the minimum age to purchase tobacco products, including vapor products, to 21.
-While South Carolina's state law specifies 18, federal law takes precedence.
+Note: As of December 2019, federal law raised the minimum age to purchase tobacco products, including vapor products, to 21

 Vape Vending Machine Regulations

-Vape vending machines are permitted in South Carolina but must comply with strict guidelines:
+Vape vending machines are permitted in South Carolina but there are placement restrictions.

 1. Age-Restricted Venues: Vending machines may be located in establishments open only to individuals aged 18 and older.